 Doing these three things reinforces the importance of your message.
 If your kids do not do what you have requested, help them do it instead of repeating your request.

 For example, a mom and her daughter were out for a walk.
 There was a grassy bank next to the sidewalk and the girl walked up on the hill.
 The mom told her “Don’t walk in the wet grass!”
 The girl continued walking along the hill.
 After a couple minutes the mom exclaimed “I asked you to get off the wet grass!”
 The girl still didn’t respond.
 The irritated mom began counting “That’s 1, that’s 2”, before she hit “3” the girl was back on the sidewalk.

-If you make a request like this and your child ignores it, you need to take action.
+If you make a request and your child ignores it, take action.
 In this example, the mother could have walked up the hill, taken her daughter’s hand and led her back to the sidewalk.
-Her daughter would have received a clear message that if she doesn’t follow her mother’s request, her mother will intervene to help her do it.
+Her daughter would have received a clear message that if she doesn’t follow her mother’s request, her mother will help her do it.

 What else makes it more difficult for your kids to listen?
-Researchers have found that kids engaged in watching TV or playing on digital devices find it difficult to shift their attention.
+Kids engaged in watching TV or playing on digital devices find it difficult to shift their attention.
 Your kids will need to pause or stop their digital activities in order to pay full attention.

 When you teach your children to listen the first time, you are giving them responsibility for remembering and acting.
-Continually reminding your children puts the responsibility back on you.
+Reminding your children puts the responsibility back on you.

 Suppose your child’s library book is due at school tomorrow and you’ve asked him to put it in his backpack.
-At this point, it’s up to him to take action.
 If he forgets, he won’t be able to check another book out of the library.
-As long as you can stop yourself from reminding him again, he will learn from the consequences.
+As long as you stop yourself from reminding him again, he will learn from the consequences.